2024 NFL Draft grades for all 32 teams

 Arizona Cardinals

 Shoutout to Arizona for not overthinking it.
-Grab the best player in the draft and just keep it moving.
-They took some chances on future potential with the selections of Max Melton, Trey Benson and Xavier Thomas, giving them more credible prospects to continue this rebuild with.
-The Cardinals might not win the division this year, but this draft class should help them get to competing for the playoffs sooner rather than later, especially if Kyler Murray can build on his late-season resurgence.
+Grab the best player in the draft and keep it moving.
+They took some chances with the selections of Max Melton, Trey Benson and Xavier Thomas, giving them more credible prospects to continue this rebuild.
+The Cardinals might not win the division this season, but this draft class should help them get to competing for the playoffs soon, especially if Kyler Murray can build on his late-season resurgence.

 No-brainer.
-The Cardinals needed a wide receiver and they got the best wide receiver prospect in the draft — and possibly, the flat-out best player in the draft.
-Harrison should be a No. 1 wide receiver immediately in the NFL and now gives the Cardinals a threat they can rely upon.
-Harrison going along with wide receiver Michael Wilson and tight end Trey McBride is a fun, young pass-catching trio to develop together.
+The Cardinals needed a wide receiver and they got the best WR prospect in the draft — and possibly, the flat-out best player in the draft.
+Harrison should be a No. 1 wide receiver immediately in the NFL and he now gives the Cardinals a threat they can rely upon.
+Harrison going along with Michael Wilson and tight end Trey McBride is a fun, young pass-catching trio to develop.

-Darius Robinson just feels a bit rich at the end of the first round.
-He’s a heavy-handed defensive linemen that definitely has a role in the NFL, but he’s not the most dynamic athlete out there and he wasn’t really productive until his fifth season in college.
-This kind of feels like the Seahawks’ selection of LJ Collier a few years ago.
+Robinson feels a bit rich at the end of the first round.
+He’s a heavy-handed defensive linemen who definitely has a role in the NFL, but he’s not the most dynamic athlete out there and he wasn’t really productive until his fifth season in college.
+This kind of feels like the Seahawks’ selection of L.J.
+Collier a few years ago.

 Draft picks